Rectangle Packaging Problem / Efficient 2D Packing

 We’re left with the following wasted outline from panels of 24"x36" (including a 1/4" keep out around the panel).

-Expanding the space around the parts a bit shows how the packing is done over the three panels:
+Positive space (used areas) showing placement over 3 panels: Expanding the space around the parts a bit shows how the packing is done: